 For reasons still unbeknownst to me, Mike never missed an opportunity to send an email to the group head (with a few MDs in copy), highlighting yet another perceived shortcoming on my behalf.

-Most likely, he was just another asshole, trying to elevate himself in the internal pecking order.
+But most likely, he was just another asshole, trying to elevate himself in the internal pecking order at my expense.

 So instead, I made a point of giving him the worst possible juniors every single time.

 Big RFP?
 Here’s a new analyst and a freshly minted MBA associate.